 Udaipur and I had big plans.

 And by big plans, I mean I was going to see and do lots of stuff.
-I couldn’t tell you exactly what kind of stuff, because in case you haven’t worked out by now, I don’t actually plan things and so legitimately had no idea what Udaipur had to offer.
-That is until I hopped off my bus from hell in the middle of the night and arrived at the saving grace otherwise known as my hotel, and the nice man at reception gave me a booklet jam-packed with information and all the best places to go in and around Udaipur.
-As it turns out, there’s a lot to do.
+I couldn’t tell you exactly what kind of stuff, because in case you haven’t worked out by now, I don’t actually plan things and so believe me when I say I had no idea what Udaipur had to offer.
+That is until I hopped off my bus from hell in the middle of the night and arrived at the saving grace otherwise known as my hotel.
+The lovely man at reception gave me a booklet jam-packed with information and all the best places to go in and around Udaipur and it turns out, there’s a lot to do in Udaipur.

 But yeah, I only had 2 days in Udaipur so I really was going to make the most of it.
 I swear I was.

 Then the monkey situation happened and my plan to make plans went out of the window.

 My first day in Udaipur was mostly spent huddled under my ceiling fan, alternating between hot and cold flushes, shaking like a leaf and cursing the very existence of every monkey to have ever walked the face of this earth, Curious George included!

 I’ve made it sound like I was in the middle of some horrifically painful

 werewolf weremonkey transition which to be honest I may as well have been.